Scholarships & Grants

 Columbus, OH 43210-1391

-Applications for this award are not required, though applicants are highly encouraged to submit an essay.
-Please submit the essay as a part of your application.
-If you choose to submit it after you have applied, email the essay to firstname.lastname@example.org.
-Public Service Scholarships are renewable for each year of law school, not to exceed three years total, if recipients remain in good academic standing by maintaining a 2.0 GPA.
+Applications for this award are not required, If you have questions, please email email@example.com.
+Access Scholarships are renewable for each year of law school, not to exceed three years total, if recipients remain in good academic standing by maintaining a 2.0 GPA.

 Law students are eligible to apply for several university-wide scholarships with very specific criteria.
 The application deadline for these scholarships is Feb.
 15. For application materials and eligibility criteria, visit the university’s Student Financial Aid page.